BrianRamsay/conway-display/README.md

 # Conway's Game of Life

-Written for the Matrix Portal M4 & 64x32 RGB Matrix using Adafruit libraries.
+Written for the Matrix Portal M4 & 64x32 RGB Matrix using CircuitPython and Adafruit libraries.

 Reads from \*.rle files to set the initial starting positions.
 There are two patterns included by default.
 Find more patterns at https://www.conwaylife.com/ and https://copy.sh/life/examples/.